-An investigation that gives you the opportunity to make and justify
+An investigation that gives you the opportunity to make and justify predictions.

 These rectangles have been torn.
 How many squares did each one have inside it before it was ripped?

 Can you help the children find the two triangles which have the lengths of two sides numerically equal to their areas?

-How many ways can you find of tiling the square patio, using square
+How many ways can you find of tiling the square patio, using square tiles of different sizes?

 What is the largest 'ribbon square' you can make?
 And the smallest?
 How many different squares can you make altogether?